Book through our Official Website and take advantage of the Best Prices & extra benefits for your stay at Amsterdam House Hotel!

-The Dutch capital is among the most popular cities on this planet.
-With good reason.
+The Dutch capital is among the most popular cities on this planet, with good reason.
 Such strong character and amazing vibes make it hard not to love it.
-We've put together a small list of things you should see during your stay!
+We have put together a small list of things you should see during your stay!

 Defenitely take a cruise along the unique, beautiful canals of Amsterdam.
 Millions of people have already preceded you, the tour boats are one of the most visited attractions in the Netherlands.